 Environmental engineers develop plans to address recycling, waste disposal, public health, and water or air pollution.
 This is definitely an outdoor job that you would need at least a bachelor’s degree to apply for, but I imagine it could be very rewarding.

 And, environmental engineers spend a lot of time outside collecting soil or water samples, inspecting facilities and the grounds surrounding them, and more.
-This is also a great job if you feel strongly about environmental work.
+This is also a great job if you feel strongly about environmental work and protecting the natural resources on our planet.

 Walk dogs with Rover.